 The CS Fundamentals units are designed to be a great introduction to CS for students of all ages, starting as young as Kindergarten.
 The courses blend online, self-guided and self-paced tutorials with “unplugged” activities that require no computer at all.
-Each course consists of about 20 lessons that may be implemented as one unit or over the course of a semester.
+Each course consists of a set of lessons that may be implemented as one unit or over the course of a semester.
 Even kindergarten-aged pre-readers can participate.

 Code.org has partnered with Bootstrap to develop a curriculum which teaches algebraic and geometric concepts through computer programming.
 The twenty lessons focus on concepts like order of operations, the Cartesian plane, function composition and definition, and solving word problems - all within the context of video game design.
 By shifting classwork from abstract pencil-and-paper problems to a series of relevant programming problems, Code.org CS in Algebra demonstrates how algebra applies in the real world, using an exciting, hands-on approach to create something cool.